 - Trouble controlling anxiety

-- Anxiety associated with three or more of the following symptoms: feeling restless, being fatigued, having trouble concentrating, being irritable, having muscle tension, or having trouble sleeping
+- Anxiety associated with 3 or more of the following symptoms: restlessness, fatigue, irritability, trouble concentrating, having muscle tension, or having trouble sleeping

 - Anxiety that interferes with your daily life

-- Anxiety that is not related to another psychological condition, such as panic attacks
+- Anxiety that is not related to another psychological condition, such as panic attack

 - Anxiety that is not related to another physical condition, such as substance abuse

-Treatment for anxiety depends on what's causing it.
+Treatment for anxiety depends on the cause.
 If you have an underlying physical condition, your doctor will treat it.
 If your anxiety has no physical cause, your doctor may recommend counseling to help you learn coping strategies and problem-solving techniques.

-A 2007 review of studies that used cognitive behavioral therapy to treat anxiety found that it worked for GAD.
+A 2007 review of studies found that when used, cognitive behavioral therapy helped treat GAD.
 In cognitive behavioral therapy, you learn to modify or replace anxious thoughts with healthy ones.

 Your doctor may also suggest trying relaxation techniques, such as deep breathing.
-Sometimes, your doctor may prescribe medications to help until you have learned these techniques.
+Sometimes, your doctor may prescribe medicines to help you until you have learned these techniques.

-- Benzodiazepines -- A group of drugs that help reduce anxiety and have sedating effects.
+- Benzodiazepines.
+A group of drugs that help reduce anxiety and have sedating effects.
 They work quickly, but they can be habit forming and are usually prescribed for short-term use.
 They may cause drowsiness, constipation, or nausea.
-Do not take these drugs if you have narrow-angle glaucoma, a psychosis, or are pregnant.
-Benzodiazepines include:
+DO NOT take these drugs if you have narrow-angle glaucoma, a psychosis, or you are pregnant.
+Benzodiazepines include Alprazolam (Xanax), Chlordiazepoxide (Librium), Clonazepam (Klonopin), Diazepam (Valium), and Lorazepam (Ativan).

-- Antidepressants -- A group of drugs that act on the same brain chemicals believed to be involved in anxiety.
-Antidepressants sometimes used to treat anxiety include:
+- Antidepressants.
+A group of drugs that act on the same brain chemicals believed to be involved in anxiety.
+Antidepressants sometimes used to treat anxiety include Duloxetine (Cymbalta), Escitalopram (Lexapro), Fluoxetine (Prozac), Paroxetine (Paxil), and Venlafaxine (Effexor).

 Complementary and Alternative Therapies